vodsej/short-video-maker/README.md

-# Shorts Video Creator
+# Shorts Video Maker

 An open source automated video creation tool for generating short-form video content.
-Shorts Video Creator combines text-to-speech, automatic captions, background videos, and music to create engaging short videos from simple text inputs.
+Short Video Maker combines text-to-speech, automatic captions, background videos, and music to create engaging short videos from simple text inputs.

 This repository was open-sourced by the [AI Agents A-Z Youtube Channel](https://www.youtube.com/channel/UCloXqLhp_KGhHBe1kwaL2Tg).
 We encourage you to check out the channel for more AI-related content and tutorials.